lbl59/WaterPaths-doc/docs/source/SystemComponents/Utility/Utility_index.rst

 Utility Module
 ==============

-The `Utility` module contains classes and functions related defining the utilities of the water system.
+The :code:`Utility` module contains classes and functions related defining the utilities of the water system.
 It is a submodule of the :doc:`SystemComponents <../SystemComponents_index>`_ module.

 Contents
 --------